-Parents are free to send their children to the school of their choice, depending on available places.
+Parents are able to send their children to the state school of their choice, depending on available places.
 Some schools have an enrolment management plan in place that means students may not be able to attend unless they live within the designated catchment zone.

 Parents should contact the relevant regional office of the department for more information about available schools in a specific area, or can search for schools in their local area.
 Below are some matters you might wish to pursue with prospective schools: